MicrosoftDocs/azure-dev-docs/java/microprofile/cicd-microprofile.md

 1. Select **Use the classic editor** to create a pipeline without YAML.

-1. Make sure your project and imported GitHub repository appear in the fields, and select **Continue**.
+1. Make sure your project name and imported GitHub repository appear in the fields, and select **Continue**.

 1. Select **Maven** from the list of templates, and then select **Apply**.

 1. In the right pane, make sure **Hosted Ubuntu 1604** appears in the **Agent pool** dropdown.

    > [!NOTE]
    > This setting lets Azure Pipelines know which build server to use.
-You can also use your private customized build server.
+You can also use your private, customized build server.

 1. To configure the pipeline for continuous integration, select the **Triggers** tab on the left pane, and then select the checkbox next to **Enable continuous integration**.